yasirkula/UnityDynamicPanels/README.md

 ## EXAMPLE CODE

-The following example code creates 3 panels, one with 2 tabs, and creates a layout with them in a L-shape.
+The following example code creates 3 panels -one with 2 tabs- and generates a L-shaped layout with them.
 The final output can be seen in the following picture:

 ![dynamic_panels_canvas](Images/5.png)